Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is AdaptiBar worth it?

 Yes.
-In our team’s opinion, when looking at MBE-only bar prep programs, AdaptiBar is one of the best options available given its robust practice materials and value pricing.
+In our team’s opinion, when looking at MBE-only bar prep programs, AdaptiBar is a solid option given its robust practice materials and value pricing (though not as comprehensive or effective as other bar review courses on the market).